hapax/hapax.github.io/assets/evapp.md

 In $100$ billion years, the universe will get radically smaller.
 But this is not the end!
 The local group is a huge place, and lots of interesting things can still happen.
-Cosmic expansion
+But according to the second law of thermodynamics, *entropy always increases*, reducing the amount of useful energy in a system until all that's left is a cool, uniform goo in thermal equilibrium.

 #### 3. Black holes at the LHC<a id="sec-3" name="sec-3"></a>